onzfonz/comp227/src/content/3/en/part3a.md

 #### 3.1: Communities backend Step 1

-Implement a Node application that returns a hardcoded list of communities entries from the address <http://localhost:3001/api/groups>.
+Implement a Node application that returns a hardcoded list of community entries from the address <http://localhost:3001/api/groups>.

 Data: